gilbertdyer2/youtube-channel-downloader-mp3/README.md

-To use, first install the required python libraries
+To use, first install the required python libraries:
 ```
 pip install scrapetube
 ```